josephbuckleyiv/josephbuckleyiv/README.md

  I'm delving into the world of observability and instrumenting applications.
 Specifically, I'm using the OpenTelemetry specification to define my collection and use of Metric data, in a Full-stack ASP.NET app that then uses said data, to paint a real-time charts on a TS React client.
 Leveraging Ring-Buffers and Sqlite, I've gotten it to work 'offline' smooth as butter: the goal, then, is for a seemless transition online, and architecting for scalability.
-This will ensure tolerance for possible network failure, and a cloud-ready approach to solving an everpresent problem in today's cumulonimbus world.
+This will ensure tolerance for possible network failure.
 ## Current Education
 - Chapter 10 of 12 (0.83) - https://web.stanford.edu/~jurafsky/slp3/
 - Chapter 3 of 9 (0.33) - https://book.systemsapproach.org/index.html